Nevuly/WSL2-Linux-Kernel-Issue/README.md

  * Won't Fix - The issue or request is can't to fix.
 It means issue or request are not a kernel problem or WSL2 system problem.

  * Rejected - The issue or request is not accepted.
 It mean issue or request possible to make other issues.
 Or Spam type of issue or request also get this tag.

+ * Dev Tracing - The issue created by myself, and I try to tracing issue to fix.

 ## Closing